mordilion/MUtils/README.md

   - _str_contains, str_ends_with, str_starts_with_

 ## Useful Functions
-- Bitwise Function - Some useful functions to work with sets of bits.
+- Bitwise Functions - Some useful functions to work with sets of bits.
   - _bit_set, bit_isset, bit_unset_
+- Reflection Functions - Useful functions to get ReflectionClass, ReflectionMethod and ReflectionProperty on inheritance
+  - _get_reflection_class, get_reflection_method, get_reflection_property_

 ## Examples
 ### Use of sort functions